12 Days of Giveaways: Win free coffee for a year from Salt Spring Coffee | Curated

 To enter to win, do at least one of the following:

-1. Follow @DailyHiveToronto, @DailyHiveCanada, and @SaltSpringCoffee on Instagram.
+1. Follow @DailyHiveCalgary, @DailyHiveCanada, and @SaltSpringCoffee on Instagram.
 Leave a comment below telling us once you have along with your handle.
 (1 entry)

 2. Tweet the following on Twitter: (1 entry)

-- Win a year of free coffee from @SS_Coffee worth over $800 in @DailyHiveTO’s annual #DH12Days https://bit.ly/3UgKeA3 Follow @DailyHiveTO and RT to enter!
+- Win a year of free coffee from @SS_Coffee worth over $800 in @DailyHiveYYC’s annual #DH12Days https://bit.ly/3EOjl0u Follow @DailyHiveYYC and RT to enter!

 3. Subscribe to Daily Hive’s newsletter.
 (1 entry)